EddyVerbruggen/cordova-plugin-native-keyboard/README.md

 $ cordova run android
 ```

+ALL features are available, but you'll be restricted to 5 minutes of usage.
+Just kill and relaunch the app if you need more time ;)

 ## I like it, hook me up!
 This plugin has been a BEAST to implement and its maintenance is killing me already
 so I need to make this a commercial offering to keep it afloat.
 If you have a compelling
 reason to not pay for an unlocked version let me know and we'll try to work out something.

 * Look up the ID of the app you want to use the plugin with - you can find it at the top of config.xml and is something like `io.cordova.hellocordova`.
-* Send $100 to [my PayPal account](https://www.paypal.me/EddyVerbruggen/100usd) and make sure to include your app ID.
+* Send $ 199 to [my PayPal account](https://www.paypal.me/EddyVerbruggen/99usd) and make sure to include your app ID.
 * You'll quickly receive a license key (and instructions) which you can use to install the plugin.
+* You can now forever use this version and any future version of this plugin for this app without restrictions.